Add To Favorites

 Create a unique, stunning display of the Earth’s landforms.
 Showcase learning with textured materials such as sandpaper, aluminum foil, and corrugated paper.

-Find out about the many different types of the Earth’s landforms such as deserts, mountains, oceans, plateaus, coastlines, and marshlands.
+Invite students to find out about the many different types of the Earth’s landforms such as deserts, mountains, oceans, plateaus, coastlines, and marshlands.
 What characteristics make each of them unique?
 With a small group of classmates, design a huge bulletin board to highlight what you’re learning.

-Choose materials that best portray the textures of each area.
+Be certain that children choose materials that best portray the textures of each area.
 For instance, sandpaper is great for deserts or plateaus.
 Aluminum foil makes shiny water.
 Consider corrugated paper, cotton balls, and other items, too.

 With Crayola Gel Markers, color in areas such as sky, evergreens, and coastline.